-7. Recommendations
+8. Recommendations

-That the Committee recommends to Council that it:
+That the Council:

 - 1. Receives the report. - 2.
 Notes the contents of the report. - 3.
-Approves a target date of January 2010 for opening the new Baring Head block to the public. - 4.
+Approves a target date of January 2011 for opening the new Baring Head block to the public. - 4.
 Notes that there may be a need to review short-term project expenditure at the six month review. - 5.
 Adopts the management regime detailed in section 4.1.1. - 6.
 Notes that long-term funding decisions will be considered as part of the 2012-2022 Long-term Council Community Plan. - 7.
-Agrees to commence initial consultation on the future use and management of Baring Head.
+Agrees to work in collaboration with any "Friends of Baring Head" or similar group which may be established in the future.